johnjosephhorton/johnjosephhorton.github.io/README.md

 GitHub Actions also runs this audit weekly and on demand; access-restricted responses such as HTTP 403 and 429 are reported but not treated as dead links.

-Run `make website` on macOS to build and open the page locally.
+Run `make website` on macOS for a quick filesystem preview.
+For the complete preview, including embedded YouTube presentations, run `make serve` and open
+<http://127.0.0.1:8000/>.
+YouTube requires an HTTP referrer and therefore does
+not play reliably when a page is opened directly with a `file://` URL.
 Run `make pdf` to produce `cv.pdf`.

 ## Publishing